-BES COMMITTEE OF VISITORS (COV) Reviewing the Materials Sciences and Engineering Division Fiscal Years 2015, 2016, and 2017
+BES COMMITTEE OF VISITORS (COV)

+Reviewing the Materials Sciences and Engineering Division

+Fiscal Years 2015, 2016, and 2017
-I. For both the DOE laboratory projects and the university projects, assess the efficacy and quality of the processes used to:

-(b) Monitor active project and programs.

-II.
-Within the boundaries defined by DOE missions and available funding, comment on how the award process has affected:

-- (a) The breadth and depth of portfolio elements - (b) The national and international standing of the portfolio elements.
+- I. For both the DOE laboratory projects and the university projects, assess the efficacy and quality of the processes used to: - (a) Solicit, review, recommend, and document proposal actions - (b) Monitor active project and programs. - II.
+Within the boundaries defined by DOE missions and available funding, comment on how the award process has affected: - (a) The breadth and depth of portfolio elements - (b) The national and international standing of the portfolio elements.